Skip to main content

 These factors must be evaluated to determine whether most of them weigh in favor of or against fair use.

 Principle 5: Reasonable people — including judges and legislators — can and will differ in their understanding of fair use.
 Copyright law rarely offers a definitive meaning of fair use for any specific application.
-Thus, the real meaning of fair use depends on a reasoned and responsible application of the four factors.
-One persons judgment and situation may not match the next, and the differences may be based on variations in facts and circumstances.
+Thus, the real meaning of fair use depends on a reasoned and responsible fair use rationale.
+One person’s judgment and situation may not match the next, and the differences may be based on variations in facts and circumstances.

-Principle 6: By acting responsibly and by making considered and intentional decisions, you can limit your potential liability; document your reasoning for a fair use.
+Principle 6: By acting responsibly and by making considered and intentional decisions, you can limit your potential liability; document your reasoning for fair use.
 Because of the flexible and interpretive nature of fair use, Congress provided significant protection for educators.
 Not only does the fair use exception apply particularly to educational purposes, but additional laws may limit the monetary liability that educators may potentially face.
-In any event, however, educators must hold a reasonable and good-faith belief that their activities are fair use in light of the four factors.
-By documenting your application of the four factors of fair use to your specific use, you will be better able to demonstrate your activities were done in good faith.
+That said, educators must hold a reasonable and good-faith belief that their activities are fair use.
+By documenting your fair use analysis of your specific use, you will be better able to demonstrate your activities were conducted in good faith.

 Q. Can you provide more detail about the four factors that determine fair use?